 Her professional affiliations include the Texas Music Educators Association and Texas Bandmasters Association.
 Ms. Kazyaka likes to spend her free time reading, playing ice hockey, and playing video games.

-Oluwagbohunmi Fawehinmi is going into his 2nd year as an Assistant Band Director at Hays Middle School.
+Oluwagbohunmi Fawehinmi is the Assistant Band Director at Hays Middle School.
 His responsibilities at Hays include teaching beginner woodwind classes, directing Concert II, and assisting with Symphonic Winds, Concert I, and Jazz Band.

 Mr. Fawehinmi graduated Magna Cum Laude with a Bachelor’s Degree in Music Education from Texas Tech University, where he studied with Dr. David Shea, Dr. Sarah McKoin, Dr. Eric Allen, and Dr. Jacqueline Henninger.

 While at Texas Tech, Mr. Fawehinmi played clarinet in the Symphonic Wind Ensemble, Symphonic Band, Concert Band, and the Goin’ Band from Raiderland Marching Band.
 His tenure with the Symphonic Wind Ensemble included performing at the TMEA Clinic and Convention in 2017 and at the CBDNA Regional Conference in Houston in 2018.

 While in Lubbock, Mr. Fawehinmi was also an active private lesson instructor, teaching lessons in both Lubbock ISD and Frenship ISD.
 Most recently, Mr. Fawehinmi student taught in Frisco ISD at Lebanon Trail High School with Kelly Wykoff and Adelle R. Clark Middle School with Benjamin Katz.